bitovi/academy/src/technology-consulting/6-building-rapport.md

 - Start meetings with a light, non-work-related question like, “How was your weekend?”

-### Natural relationship building
+### Building natural relationships

-Building relationships naturally and authentically is key to developing strong client connections.
+Developing relationships naturally and authentically is key to developing strong client connections.

 - **Authenticity:** Build relationships without forcing them.
 Genuine interactions are more effective and sustainable.
 - **Consistency:** Regular, genuine interactions are crucial for maintaining strong relationships.